EsterChang/CS4641/index.md

 The United States has seen an unsustainable increase in the cost of health care in recent decades.
 The accessibility and affordability of health care has been at the forefront of issues that Americans face on a daily basis.
-High costs often prevents people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households.
+High costs often prevent people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households.
 Our goal is to offer accurate predictions of health insurance costs so that U.S. families are able to choose the right